hawkinsw/QoOID/draft-olden-ippm-qoo.md

 Network operators can test and monitor performance on their networks.
 Before and after an equipment / software  upgrade

-Illustration of a before (left) and after (right) of improving a network equipment or path with something like L4S,an AQM like fq_codel/CAKE, or Low-Latency Docsis

-Illustration of a before (left) and after (right) of improving network conditions with something like QoS, better SNR, or channel/band changes.

-Illustration of a segment by segment analysis and adding them together for an end-to-end analysis.
-In this example, we imagine someone measuring WiFi latency and Internet Access Latency separately.
-Then doing a QoO analysis for online gaming on each segment.
-To get to an end-to-end analysis one first has to convolve the latency distributions (a mathematically sound way of adding distribution), then do the QoO analysis on the new distribution.

 Comparing Apps:
 On this network: